JO710 Digital Toolkit

-Shooting video with an iPhone and DSLR – review settings.
+Lecture: Shooting video with a DSLR – review settings.

-Audio recording with smart phone and Zoom audio recorder – review settings.
+Audio recording with Zoom audio recorder – review settings.

 Assignment #2 Photo Story or Event due (BEFORE CLASS).

-Class Exercise 3: Interview partner online or with iPhone.
+Class Exercise: Interview partner.
 Ask, ‘What’s it like to photograph a stranger?’

 Subject should recycle question within the answer.